 “The non-shell helmet did in all trials grab the asphalt surface, which rotated the head together with

 the helmet.
 The consequences were in addition to the rotating of the head, a heavily bent and compressed neck, transmitted on through the whole test dummy body after the impact. …

 This gives an average angular acceleration of 20800 rad/s² for rotating the head from 0 to 0.26 rad during the 5 ms. Löwenhielm proposes 4500 rad/s² to be the maximum angular acceleration that can be tolerated for a limited time period, which also is suggested by Gilchrist and Mills.”

 Soft-shell helmets are helmets without a hard shell.
 They are the most common type of bicycle helmet.
-Most have a thin layer of plastic on top, less than 1 mm.
-Some have a cloth on top of the polystyrene.
+Most have a thin layer of plastic on top, less than 1 mm thick.

 On impact, the larger head volume amplifies rotational acceleration.
 A study done in the UK reports that a difference of just 3cm in helmet circumference increases rotational acceleration by 150%: